samdjstevens/ecs-microservices-workshop/docs/vpc.md

 An instance used in this way is called a *bastion* or *jump* host.
 We will quickly create one now so we can use it when we need to later.

-:::note Note
+:::note Security note
-This bastion is not prodction grade.
-Real bastion hosts will be security hardened.
+A real, production-grade bastion host would be security-hardened to protect against un-authorised use.
+This is just for demo purposes.
 :::

 ```javascript title="lib/ecs-microservices-stack.ts" {13-16}